A B C D E F G H I J M N O P R S T V W

 Audit Committee

-Appointed by the board of directors, the audit committee assists an organization in fulfilling their oversight responsibilities, which include financial reporting, corporate governance and corporate control.
+Appointed by the board of directors, the audit committee assists an organization in fulfilling its oversight responsibilities, which include financial reporting, corporate governance and corporate control.
 The Sarbanes-Oxley Act requires all public companies to have an audit committee.

 Audit Committee Charter